 2. Remove Robots.txt from cPanel

 If you want a more direct approach to manually removing the robots.txt file from your WordPress website, you can use the cPanel.
-To access your cPanel account, simply log in using the link provided by your hosting provider.
+To access your cPanel account, log in using the link provided by your hosting provider.
 If you don’t have the necessary credentials and details, you can contact your hosting provider for assistance.

 After logging in to the cPanel, scroll to the Files section and click on File Manager.
 You can now access all the files of your WordPress website.